CHLee0801/TemporalWikiDatasets/README.md

 ## 3-0.
 Wikipedia Wikidata mapping

-If you want to do Unchanged mode, please skip this part.
+If you want to do Unchanged mode only, please skip this part.

 Please type following command in terminal.